Azure-Samples/video-analyzer-csharp/README.md

 description: "The samples in this repo show how to use the Azure Video Analyzer service to capture, record, and playback live video from an RTSP capable camera and export portion of the video recording as an MP4 file."
 ---

-# Azure Video Analyzer samples
+# Deprecated - Azure Video Analyzer samples

-This repository contains C# samples for Azure Video Analyzer.
+We’re retiring the Azure Video Analyzer preview service, you're advised to transition your applications off of Video Analyzer by 01 December 2022.
+This repo is no longer being maintained.

 ## Contents